-Groups following the mighty Mississippi will encounter opulent mansions, natural beauty and charming small towns
+Groups following the mighty Mississippi in Wisconsin will encounter opulent mansions, natural beauty and charming small towns

 Your next stop is Prairie du Chien, one of the most important outposts of the early American frontier.
 Native Meskwaki people occupied the valley for hundreds of years before famed French explorers Jacques Marquette and Louis Joliet arrived by canoe in 1673, and the town became a crucial trading post before the construction of Fort Crawford in 1816.
 Prairie du Chien visitors can tour the fort’s remains and learn about its role as a deployment station during the Black Hawk War of 1832 and Union hospital during the Civil War.
 Visitors can also tour the fort’s preserved hospital wing to learn about military life and the work of physician William Beaumont, who studied gunshot victims to explore the digestion process.

 Villa Louis on St. Feriole Island will transport visitors to the 19th century as they walk through the Victorian mansion and grounds that belonged to one of Wisconsin’s wealthiest Gilded Age families: the Dousmans.
 Costumed guides conduct tours through the house in its restored 1890s splendor and will learn about the property’s grand parties, the family’s fur trading fortune and the design by famed Milwaukee architect E. Townsend Mix.
 The property becomes especially lively every autumn during the Villa Louis Carriage Classic, which welcomes carriage drivers to perform in period-accurate clothing and buggies.
 Groups looking for a catered meal and a spectacular river view can rent the adjoining Dousman House with its grand ballroom and beautiful views of Lawler Park.